unicode-org/icu4x/docs/research/data_phases.md

 This document discusses the point in the app lifecycle at which specific inputs to i18n libraries are known, with implications on data layout and fallback behavior.

+By delineating the lifecycle phases in which information is known, we can build a more modular library with tooling to optimize for code and data bundle sizes.

 ## Three Phases of Information

 There are three points at which information may be known to the data provider: